FelixOnline/v2/content/articles/2013-5-16-not-the-bees-not-the-bees-neonicotinoid-ban-comes-with-a-sting.md

 subtitle: >
   Laura Kor finds the link between bees, pesticides, and people waving dusters at trees
 date: "2013-05-16 18:09:02 +0100"

 # Attributes from Felix Online V1
 id: "3578"
 old_path: /science/3578/not-the-bees-not-the-bees-neonicotinoid-ban-comes-with-a-sting
 aliases:
  - /science/3578/not-the-bees-not-the-bees-neonicotinoid-ban-comes-with-a-sting
+imported: true
+comments:
+ - Since no one is 100 sure what is causing this bee decline it only makes sense to start eliminating some of the causes and the best place to start is on the man made ones like neonicotinoids Tonio Borg is exactly rightIt seems like common sense to preserve the source of crop pollination Thanks Laura for highlighting the impact
+ - value of bees

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true